Pyaar Kii Ye Ek Kahaani: One year later

 In the meantime, Piya and Jeh become best of friends.
 Battles begin between the witty vampires and the cunning werewolves.
 Piya uses Misha's bike to go home from the college but loses control while avoiding an oncoming vehicle.
 She loses consciousness after getting hit by a boulder.
 Both Jeh and Abhay go to save her and Jeh decides to take her to his home.
 The person from the oncoming vehicle is later revealed to be Jeh's sister, Alina, who was held captive for three years by Depanita.
 Piya gets better and Abhay takes her back to her home.
 Meanwhile, Arnab invites both Khuranas and Raichands to a dinner and discusses his suspicions about the Raichands being the vampires with Depanita.
 After the dinner, both families go to their homes but on the way, Depanita stops the Raichands and challenges them to a battle.
 Haseena gets injured during the fight and Depanita attacks Chand but Abhay intercepts and kills her with a blunt wooden stick.
 Piya watches and informs Jeh about this.
 Jeh quickly arrives and takes Depanita home.
 He knows that Depanita can only be saved by a woman who is the direct descendant of Depanita within a span of 6 hours.
 Piya contacts the police and Abhay is arrested for murder.
 The police also summons Jeh but both Jeh and Abhay deny the allegations.
 Police want to see Depanita.
 Jeh calls Neil and tells him that they have only 15 minutes.
 Neil asks Alina to save her mother; she refuses initially but later agrees.
 She tries to revive Depanita but is not strong enough to do it.
 As a last resort, she consumes the remaining spirit of her dead brother and uses it to revive Depanita.
 Depanita is alive but is angry with Alina because she lost her son in the process.
 Depanita commands her children to take revenge for their dead brother and to eliminate Abhay.
 The Jeh and Abhay rivalry reaches its peak.

-At the same time, an employee of Khuranas named Tyagi is working secretly for the Raichands.
+Meanwhile, an employee of Khuranas named Tyagi is working secretly for the Raichands.
 Depanita realizes this, kills Tyagi and pins the blame on Raichands.
 Police arrest Haseena for the murder.
 Abhay makes a plan to trap Depanita.
 He uses a fake witness to make Depanita confess.
 The police arrest Depanita and release Haseena.
 The vampire clan, impressed by Abhay's intelligence and strength, declare him their new leader.
 Jeh kidnaps Piya and asks Abhay to return his mother in exchange for Piya.
 Jeh hands Piya over to Neil.
 Alina tells Misha about this.
 Misha, Panchi and Danish track Neil and rescue Piya.
 Depanita escapes from prison and leaves the city.
 Neil is killed by Raichands the next day and his body is found by Arnab and Madhu.
 Arnab finds vampire bites on Nil's neck and informs Jeh.
 Abhay is also angry with his parents for killing Neil.